Nakayama automorphisms of double Ore extensions of Koszul regular algebras: Skew Laurent Extensions

 \section{Skew Laurent Extensions}

-In this section, we consider the Calabi-Yau property of both the Ore localization of $A[t; \theta]$ and the algebra $A_P[y_1^{\pm 1}, y_2^{\pm 1}; \sigma]$ with $\sigma$ a diagonal type.
+In this section, we consider the Calabi-Yau property of the Ore localizations of both $A[t; \theta]$ and $A_P[y_1, y_2; \sigma]$ with some conditions.
 For a skew polynomial extension $A[t; \theta]$ of an algebra $A$, the multiplicatively closed set $\{t^i; i\in \mathbb{N}\}$ is an Ore set.
 The localization of $A[t; \theta]$ with respect to this Ore set is just the skew Laurent polynomial extension $A[t^{\pm 1}; \theta]$.
 Farinati proposed a general notion of a noncommutative localization in \cite{F05}.
-It was proved there that the Van den Bergh duality is preserved under such a localization and the corresponding dualizing module is also explicitly described.
-The Ore localization is just an example of a noncommutative localization \cite[Example 8]{F05}.
+It was proved there that the Van den Bergh duality is preserved by such a localization and the corresponding dualizing module is also explicitly described.
+The Ore localization is an example of a noncommutative localization \cite[Example 8]{F05}.